azizamirsaidova/nlp_chatbot/README.md

 ## Task

-To improve baseline for the the model that generates both sides of the dialogue by using decoding and different evelaution metrics:
+Improve the baseline for the the model that generates both sides of the dialogue by using decoding and different evaluation metrics.

 ## Method
 Decoding methods used: